dvidos/handcrafted-os/src/libc/class_attempts/attempt_3/readme.md

 ## Using the interface and implementation

-To use the polymorphic interface, one has to have the declaration of the interface and the pointer to the `object_info` structure.
+To use the polymorphic interface, one has to have the declaration of the interface and the pointer to the `class_info` structure.

 Example: